How to Get to Tibet from Shanghai?

 Traveling further west from the Jinyintan Prairie, you will see the largest saltwater lake in mainland China.
 It is called "Qinghai Lake."
 The rail line moves along the northern bank of this lake, affording travelers a clear view of the turquoise water of the lake.
 This view is further enhanced by the reflections of the snowcapped mountains.

 The best time to visit this place is during July and August.
-During these months, cole flowers are in full bloom, giving the surrounding an idyllic beauty.
+During these months, cole flowers are in full bloom, giving the surroundings an idyllic beauty.
 The undulating beds of cole flower along with the turquoise water of the lake, plus the rays of sunlight turn this place into a picturesque scenery that is almost surreal and perfect.

 Qarhan Salt Lake

-If you think the Qinghai Lake may be the highlight of this train travel, you will be surprised by the next amazing destination—the Qarhan Salt Lake.
+If you think Qinghai Lake may be the highlight of this train travel, you will be surprised by the next amazing destination—the Qarhan Salt Lake.
 This lake has a Long Salt Bridge that serves as the highlight of this scenery.
 This Long Salt Bridge is literally a broad road consisting of salt that runs across the lake.
 This salt road is around 32 kilometers in length.

 Kunlun Mountains